BoXHED/BoxHED2.0_Fuse/README.md

 # BoXHED Fuse

-BoXHED Fuse is a clinical note embedding pipeline designed for BoXHED 2.0, a software package for nonparametrically estimating hazard functions via gradient boosted trees.
-BoXHED Fuse aims to improve BoXHED 2.0's training capabilities by enriching its dataset with note embeddings.
+BoXHED Fuse is a clinical note embedding pipeline designed for BoXHED 2.0, a gradient boosted hazard estimator.
+BoXHED Fuse aims to enriching BoXHED 2.0's dataset with note embeddings.

-As a repository, BoXHED Fuse functions independently of BoXHED 2.0.
+As a package, BoXHED Fuse functions independently of BoXHED 2.0.
 It transforms clinical notes from MIMIC IV electronic health records (EHR) into note embeddings, which are merged with BoXHED 2.0 time-series data.
 The resulting augmented dataset is directly usable for BoXHED 2.0.

 For the BoXHED 2.0 repository, click [here](https://github.com/BoXHED/BoXHED2.0).

-For the BoXHED 2.0 paper, please refer to [Pakbin et al. (2023)](#suggested-citations) for details.
+Please refer to [Pakbin et al. (2023)](#suggested-citations) for the BoXHED 2.0 paper.